-Our Church Building is open for Services (for which pre-booking is necessary via the church office) and private prayer at the times shown below.
+The Church Building is also open for private prayer at the times shown below

 Normal Service Times

 Our regular worship each Sunday is at :-

 - 8.00am Traditional Holy Communion

 - 10.00am Contemporary Communion or Familiy Worship with children’s and youth activities